Robopoly/PIDPOD/readme.md

 # Credits

 This project was developed by Marco Pagnamenta, Karl Kangur and Jean-Luc Liardon, members of the Robopoly committee and former students of EPFL.

+A huge thanks to Manuel Leitos and André Badertscher from ACI workshop who made the development of the electronics possible.